jchernus/CAN-Bus-Datalogger/README.md

 Hopefully this code will help get you started on CAN Bus logging/diagnostics/hacking. :-)

-For more information, visit my [personal website] (http://www.jchernus.com/can-data-logger.html).
+For more information, visit my [personal website](http://www.jchernus.com/can-data-logger.html).